The Stages of Addiction

 Rehabilitation

-Addiction rehab, a comprehensive and structured process, offers individuals the tools and support needed to overcome the grip of addiction.
+Through specialized addiction rehab services, a comprehensive and structured process, which offers individuals the tools and support needed to overcome the grip of addiction.
 Through therapies, counseling, and education, rehab addresses addiction’s psychological and physiological aspects.

 Sustained Sobriety